klementc/SNI-project/README.md

 **The results show little's law**

 # Question 4/5:

-Do the same things with MM1 and MD1, and look at the two other values
+We added a queue to store service times, and use it to measure jitter and mean delays.
+This queue is used to store the time at which customers arrive and are removed at departure.

+The jitter is calculated by making the difference of two successive delays.

 ```
 for i in $(seq 0 0.2 10)